gvorbeck/container-pricing/README.md

 weight: 00
 slug: devtest
 ```
-Again, the `layout` parameter tells Jekyll to use the `solution-home` layout template for this page.
-This parameter value is what causes this solution to be listed on the homepage, since the homepage looks for all the pages with `solution-home` as their layout template before listing the results on the __Dive into a solution__ section.
+Again, the `layout` parameter controls the layout template for this page.
+This parameter value is what causes this solution to be listed on the CPGS Homepage, since the Homepage looks for all other pages with `solution-home` as their layout template before listing the results on the __Dive into a solution__ section.

 `title` is the title of the solution.
 The CPGS homepage's markdown file did not have this as it uses the site's title (found in `_config.yml`) for its title.

-`permalink` and `slug` work exactly as described above in the homepage markdown file and changing them in inadvised.
+`permalink` and `slug` work exactly as described above in the homepage markdown file.

-The `weight` parameter is part of the infrastructure that populates the CPGS navigation menu.
+The `weight` parameter is part of the infrastructure that populates the CPGS navigation/hamburger menu.
 Solution Homepages should always have a `weight` value of `0`.
 Any other value will break the CPGS navigation menu.

-As described in the Hompage YAML Setup section, the following parameters of `thumbnail` and `excerpt` are only output on the CPGS homepage and control whaty is seen in the __Dive into a solution__ section.
+#### Parent-page Content

-Finally the list of `page-sections`.
-These are the various steps for the solution the user is on.
-Their paramters should be pretty self-explanatory.
+The last parameters on Solution Homepages are `thumbnail` and `excerpt`.
+These are only output on the CPGS Homepage and control what is seen in the __Dive into a solution__ section.